 Two sharing: £2,890 or £2,690 without flights.
 Single occupancy: £3,380 or £3,180 without flights.

 Flights (economy class) with Alitalia (Airbus 319, Embraer 90); travel by private coach; hotel accommodation; breakfasts; 1 lunch & 4 dinners with wine, water, coffee; a cooking class with the Duchess of Palma; a drinks reception at a private palace; all admissions; all tips; all taxes; the services of the lecturer.

 Grand Hotel Piazza Borsa, Palermo: a centrally located 4-star hotel housed in an assortment of historical buildings.
 Single rooms are doubles for sole use.

 We opt to travel to and from Sicily with Alitalia in November because the only direct flights to the island in this period are with low-cost airlines, with whom it is not currently viable for us to make a group booking.
 British Airways only flies directly from London Heathrow to Palermo from late March to October.

 There is a lot of walking on this tour, and it would not be suitable for anyone who has difficulties with everyday walking or stair-climbing.
 Fitness and sure-footedness are essential.
-Average distance by coach per day: 24 miles.
+Average distance by coach per day: 10 miles.